moodle/devdocs/general/development/policies/codingstyle/index.md

 </ValidExample>

-There is an exception for [[Activity modules|activity modules]] that still use only plugin name as the prefix for legacy reasons.
+There is an exception for [activity modules](/docs/apis/plugintypes/mod) modules|activity modules]] that still use only plugin name as the prefix for legacy reasons.

 <ValidExample>